 The individual college at Winthrop makes the final determination of the applicability of the accepted credit to the student's degree program.
-Only 65 semester hours from a two-year college may be applied toward a baccalaureate degree program at Winthrop.

 A transfer student must earn at least 25% of the semester hours of course credits at Winthrop to complete requirements for an undergraduate degree (30 hours in a 120-hour program).
+The degree must include 40 hours above the 299 level.
 Transfer credit is not used in computing a student's grade-point average at Winthrop.
 However, it is used in computing eligibility for academic honors and the LIFE Scholarship.